 These wader boots constitute a cleated sole that helps achieve a better grip of the ground, both wet and dry.
 The strategic wedges in the outsole provide superb traction and give a very sporty and innovative overall look to the wearer.

+I used these wader boots for saltwater fishing last summer along with my Korkers Darkhorse fly fishing boots, and I was quite happy with the performance.
 The quality of the material is satisfactory.
 It has plastic lace hooks and can fight off corrosion for a long.
 The shoe weighs relatively little and is hence comfortable to wear.
 The midsole is also lightly padded to avoid sore feet after a long day of walking.

 The ankle collar provides support as well as protection.
 And internally, it is all neoprene, which gives insulation, cushioning, and helps your foot slide through it for putting on or taking off these insulated wading boots.